RobotLocomotion/drake/examples/multibody/four_bar/README.md

 bushing that has both force and torque stiffness/damping.
-Note: the links in this example are constrained to rigid motion in the world X-Z plane (bushing X-Y plane) by the 3 revolute joints specified in the SDF.
+Note: the links in this example are constrained to rigid motion in the world X-Z plane (bushing X-Y plane) by the 3 revolute joints specified in the SDFormat file.
 Therefore it is not necessary for the bushing to have force stiffness/damping along the joint axis.

 To run with default flags: